3 Signs Your Shower Pan Is Leaking and How to Fix It

 Grout begins to wear down over time, so repairing or replacing it may help slow the shower pan leak.
 Apply new shower grout in a thick layer over the old, paying special attention to any cracks or holes.

 You may be able to find a replacement pan liner that fits the shower at a big box store for between $50 and $100.
-These pans are pre-constructed and will not fit as tightly as a permanent pan replacement, but may work well enough to hold you over for a bit.
+However, shower pan sizes vary, and since they’re preconstructed, they won’t fit as tightly as a permanent pan replacement.
+One may work well enough to hold you over for a bit, but calling a pro for a permanent replacement is the best way to deal with the problem.

 DIY vs. Hiring a Pro

-Temporary fixes to a leaking shower pan can save you — and your bathroom — in a pinch, but ultimately, you’ll need to reach out to the experts.
+Temporary fixes to a leaking shower pan can save you—and your bathroom—in a pinch, but ultimately, you’ll need to reach out to the experts.
 The damage from a hidden water leak in a bathroom, like what you’d see from a leaking shower pan, is usually gradual.
-Because a shower pan leak has the potential to cause excessive water damage throughout several areas of your home, the best option is to locate a shower repair pro in your area.
+Because a shower pan leak has the potential to cause excessive water damage throughout several areas of your home, the best option is to call a shower repair pro near you.
 If the leak seems severe enough to leave you concerned about water damage or mold, consider contacting an emergency plumber near you to take a look at the situation right away.

 A full shower pan replacement is a larger undertaking, and a contractor may even have to pull up the floor or even the foundation.
-On average, the cost of replacing a shower pan will run you between $530 to $2,700.
-Your final cost will depend on varying factors like the size of your shower, the type of shower pan material you’re installing, the removal of your old shower pan, and labor.
+On average, the cost of replacing a shower pan will run you between $530 and $4,600.
+Your final cost will depend on various factors, such as the size of your shower, the type of shower pan material you’re installing, the removal of your old shower pan, and labor.

 Questions to Ask a Shower Repair Pro